space-sh/space/doc/space-modules/how-space-modules-work.md

 A _YAML_ file is parsed and may refer to shell script functions loaded from a shell script file.
 The _YAML_ structure is referred to as "nodes", and a "node" can have shell variables associated to it.

 A node can be executed if it has the environment variable `RUN` set.
 The `RUN` variable typically refers to a shell script function, or is a shell script snippet in itself.
 A node could have many environment variables attached to it (using the `_env` sub node).
-When executing a node that has many levels such as `/a/b/c/`, all shell script variables in each level will be loaded, where the deeper levels override their parent levels (except for the variables RUN, SPACE_REDIR, RUN_ALIAS and SPACE_ARGS which are not inherited).
+When executing a node that has many levels such as `/a/b/c/`, all shell script variables in each level will be loaded, where the deeper levels override their parent levels.

 #### Namespaces
 A namespace is where a _YAML_ document is loaded.
 Each document has its own namespace to prevent conflicts.